-I you are working on a live WordPress site there might come a time that you would want to upload a new theme file.
+If you are working on a live WordPress site, there might come a time when you would need to upload a new theme file.
 This is common if you are creating new templates for a WordPress Theme.

 No FTP Access

 But how would you upload it if you do not have access to the site’s FTP.
 This is common if you are a freelance WordPress go-to-guy and your client doesn’t want to give you access to an FTP account or maybe they just simply don’t know how to set up an FTP account for you.